-Views enable you to organize your tickets into lists using your ticket and user data.
-But if you’ve ever built a complex view with lots of conditions or a view that returns lots of tickets, you may have been less than happy with the time it takes to load and display the view.
-Complexity and volume can result in sluggish performance.
+If you’ve ever built a complex view with lots of conditions or a view that returns lots of tickets, you might have been less than happy with the time it takes to load and display the view.
+View complexity and volume can result in slower performance.

-The purpose of this article is to provide some best practices that you can use to optimize your views in Zendesk Support.
-What follows is not a strict list of Do's and Don'ts, but rather suggestions for creating views that are optimized for performance and avoid unnecessary complexity.
+In this article, you'll learn some best practices that you can use to optimize your views in Zendesk Support.
+What follows is not a strict list of do's and don'ts, but rather suggestions for creating views that are optimized for performance and avoid unnecessary complexity.

 To start, when building view condition statements, avoid the following:

 - Checking for a null value, e.g. "Assignee is ( - )"

 - Using broadly exclusionary conditions, e.g. "NOT" statements

 Instead use inclusive conditions being as specific as possible